subpolare/subpolare/README.md

 * 🇷🇺 I live in Moscow, Russia.
 * 🤖 I've been writing code for 3 years now, most of the time on Python, Nextflow and Shell (but I also dream of learning Go).
-* 🐕 I’m passionate about pet-projects, they contribute to my professional growth throughout my life.
 * 🧬 I write scripts in bioinnormatics, analyze human genomes for single-nucleotide mutations.
 * ✉️ Feel free to contact me [via email](mailto:nachatoi@list.ru) or [telegram](https://t.me/subpolare).